 Social Engineering

 Social engineering is a fraudulent technique used by attackers to manipulate individuals into divulging confidential information, providing access to systems, or performing actions that compromise security.
-These psychological techniques can be used via telephone in frauds and scams or via computer in cybercrimes.
-Scammers are highly skilled and cunning when capitalizing on deeply ingrained motivations, as described in Influence.
+These psychological techniques can be used over the phone in scams or through computers in cyber-crimes.
+As Influence describes, scammers are highly skilled and cunning when capitalizing on deeply ingrained motivations.

 - Requests for sensitive information via email, phone, or social media